Mimosa (Albizia julibrissin), packet of 20 seeds

 Hardy to Zones 6 to 9

-(Silk Tree, Persian Silk Tree, Collective Happiness Bark, He-huan-pin) Native to Asia and especially the Himalayas, the silk tree is soft and comely on the landscape with the characteristic flattened branches and long-lasting, frilly, oversize flowers.
+(Silk Tree, Persian Silk Tree, Collective Happiness Bark, He-huan-pin) Native to Asia and especially the Himalayas, the silk tree is soft and comely on the landscape with the characteristic flattened profile and long-lasting display of frilly, oversize flowers.
 Mature height 15 to 20 feet, sometimes taller.
 Attracts night-pollinating hawk moths.
+Nitrogen fixer.
 Traditional usage: sedative and tonic, antidepressant, intestinal worms, subcutaneous lesions.
 The wood is dense and strong.
 Plant prefers sun and moist but well-drained soil, but will withstand drought and high winds and is quite resilient.
 Nick seed and drop in just-boiled water and allow to soak overnight.
 Plant about 1/2 inch deep and keep in bright light and warm conditions with even moisture.
 Germination takes about 1 week.
 Seedlings should be pricked into gallon pots and grown out for a year before transplanting to landscape.
 The tree also is quite comely if left in a pot, but in that case the tree should be moved to a larger pot after the first year.
 In large pots, these are elegant.

 20 Seeds/pkt, Open-pollinated, Not treated, not genetically modified